5fryh55/5fryh55/README.md

 - 👋 Hi, I’m Harry
-- 👀 I’m interested in Computing
+- 👀 I’m interested in Computing, Data Science and User Experience
-- 🌱 I’m currently learning Python, html, JavaScript
+- 🌱 I’m currently learning Python, html, JavaScript alongside frameworks such as React and next.js
-- 📫 How to reach me 5fryh55@solent.ac.uk
+- 📫 How to reach me: 5fryh55@solent.ac.uk